twyststar/Hi_Coo/planning.md

 - [ ] add validation for presence on hi coo lines

-- [x] make call for syllable count
+~~make call for syllable count~~
+    * While successful, the api call was slow and inaccurate.
+Refactored to use a gem.

 - [ ] make call for syllable count a helper?